-A member discovering damage to agency equipment shall immediately notify or cause to be notified the Police Chief in writing.
+A member discovering damage to agency equipment shall immediately notify or cause to be notified the First Line Supervisor in writing.
 The report shall contain the item damaged, the circumstances surrounding the damage done, and any action taken to correct same.
+The First Line Supervisor will then notify the Chief of Police.